-Candidates must complete and submit the Intention to Submit form at least four weeks prior to their intended submission date.
-The candidate submits thesis / exegesis to Graduate Research School via email (research.degrees@federation.edu.au) using the required form.
-All theses submitted for examination must be accompanied by a completed Release of Thesis form (https://federation.edu.au/research/support-for-students-and-staff/hdr-candidates/hdr-forms), and include a statement of originality incorporating an acknowledgement of others' contributions, editorial assistance, copyright provisions, required summaries and other relevant approvals.
+Candidates must complete and submit the Intention to Submit form (available on this page) at least four weeks prior to their intended submission date.
+The candidate submits thesis / exegesis to Graduate

+Research School via email (research.degrees@federation.edu.au) using the required form.
+All theses submitted for examination must be accompanied by a completed Release of Thesis form (available on this page), and include a statement of originality incorporating an acknowledgement of others' contributions, editorial assistance, copyright provisions, required summaries and other relevant approvals.
 A thesis will not be released for examination without these materials in place.
-For further guidance, candidates are directed to the HDR Theses and Examination Procedure (https://federation.edu.au/research/support-for-students-and-staff/hdr-candidates/research-support).
+For further guidance, candidates are directed to the appropriate HDR Guideline and Procedure